quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part20_38._Redundant_D.md

 ---

 #### Random Reads Performance in RAID-4
 Explanation that random reads spread data evenly across data disks but not the parity disk.
-The effective performance is \((N-1)·RMB/s\).
+The effective performance is $(N-1)·RMB/s$.
 :p What is the performance for random reads on a RAID-4 system?
 ??x
 Random reads in RAID-4 will distribute data blocks across the data disks, not involving the parity disk.
-Therefore, the effective bandwidth for random reads is \((N-1)·RMB/s\), as \(N-1\) out of \(N\) drives are used to handle read requests. x??
+Therefore, the effective bandwidth for random reads is $(N-1)·RMB/s $, as $ N-1 $out of$ N$ drives are used to handle read requests. x??

 ---